mstrens/DIY-Multiprotocol-TX-Module/README.md

 ###Method 3.

-This method use USB connector(on the future board)on the maple clone board.
+This method use USB connector(on the future board or)on the maple clone board.
-Install first maple USB driver found in Arduino STM32 package in "..........\hardware\Arduino_STM32\drivers\win\ins tall_drivers.bat". run the batch file will install maple USB drivers.
+Install first maple USB driver found in Arduino STM32 package folder "..........\hardware\Arduino_STM32\drivers\win\install_drivers.bat". run the batch file will install maple USB drivers.
-After with STM32 flash loader demonstrator and USB-TTL device install the STM32duino bootloader. from
+After with STM32 flash loader demonstrator and USB-TTL device flsh the STM32duino bootloader. from

 https://github.com/rogerclarkmelbour...M32F1/binaries